benjaminspringer98/dab-project-i/RUNNING.md

 - then run E2E tests with Playwright in another terminal:
   `docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf`
 - notes:
-  - I'm on Mac M2, so I changed to base image.
-If it does not work for you, consider changing it back to the one from the project template
   - I had to add the line `RUN npx playwright install` to the Playwright Dockerfile, because it just stopped working randomly at some point
   - if you are interested, the error was